-Unfortunately, Columbia has no mechanism to identify tobacco retailers or monitor their compliance with the ordinance.
-One year after the implementation of the ordinance the Columbia Tribune did a follow up article and noted that no municipal citations had been issued and provided anecdotal reports from underage smokers who were still able to purchase tobacco products.
-More recently the Board of Health received testimony that the City of Columbia has only been able to conduct 6 compliance checks.
+Unfortunately, Columbia has no mechanism to identify retailers that sell tobacco or to monitor their compliance with the Tobacco 21 ordinance.
+One year after the implementation of the ordinance, the Columbia Tribune did a follow up article and noted that no municipal citations had been issued and provided anecdotal reports from underage smokers who were still able to purchase tobacco products.
+More recently the Board of Health received testimony that the City of Columbia has only been able to conduct six compliance checks in the last 2 years.
 One retailer was found in violation of the ordinance.
-While the Food and Drug Administration (FDA) does their own inspections, they only check for compliance with the federal 18 year old minimum age for purchase.
-Surprisingly the FDA has found that nearly 8% of the retailers in Columbia were in violation (second incident within 12 months), with another 6% receiving warnings (first incident).
+While the Food and Drug Administration (FDA) performs inspections, they only check for compliance with the federally mandated 18 year old minimum age for purchase.
+The FDA found that 8% of the retailers in Columbia had 2 violations in a 12 month period and an additional 6% had one violation.
 This indicates that a significant number of retailers in Columbia are not only ignoring Columbia's Tobacco 21 ordinance but are actually selling to minors under the age of 18.